Quality cashier training is an essential step in your business running smoothly.

 It Starts With You

 A Great Cashier is Valued.
-Here are some tips on making your employee know that she is valued
+Here are some tips on making your employee know that they are valued.

 Set Clear Expectations